Skip to main content

 Roles: Owner, Admin, Staff and optional on custom roles

-Plans: Available on Advanced and Scale
+Plans: Available on Advanced

 About ledgers

 If you are working with financial data, "Ledgers" allows you to create a statement that combines a subset, or all, of the Profit & Loss and Balance Sheet accounts into a single statement.
-Typically the only time you can combine these two together is on the Trial Balance, but with ledgers you can do it with a subset of accounts.
+Typically the only time you can combine these two together is on the Trial Balance, but with ledgers, you can do it with a subset of accounts.

 Basically, you can: